 Entering Forth Code Using Blocks:

 Forth supports the idea of a block device.
 In Forth a block is always 1K bytes (1024) in size.
 Forth contains words to read and write blocks on a block device.
 Blocks are referenced by there index number and can be both read and written in a random access manner.
 The block number index is zero based where the largest possible block number is the number of blocks on the device minus one.
-In Forth block devices can be used to store any data the Forth program desires.
+In Forth block devices can be used to store any data the Forth program requires.
 One use of block storage is to hold Forth program code in text form.
 When a block device is used to hold Forth source code the format for the block data is defined in the Forth standard.
-In this case the block is treated as sixteen lines of sixty four characters.
-The block lines are made up of only printable ASCII characters, control characters are not allowed.
-If a line of text in a block is less then sixty four characters the line is padded out to sixty four characters using the space character (32).
-If the number of lines in a block is less then sixteen the remainder of the block is padded with space characters.
+In this case the block is treated as a single line of 1024 characters.
+The block text is made up of only printable ASCII characters, control characters are not allowed.
+If the text in the block is less then 1024 bytes the remainder of the block is padded with space characters.
 See the ANS 93 draft Forth standard for more information of the Forth block extension words and there use.

 When the "load-blocks" Forth word is executed it will display a simple single character prompt, ">" followed by a carriage return to indicate it is ready to receive the next piece of block data to store in the current block.
 Data is sent sixty four bytes at a time, the data is encoded into a data packet which begins with a colon ":" character followed by sixty four, two character hexadecimal digits per data bye.
 There are no space allowed between the hex digits.
 The data packet is terminated by a sixteen bit check-sum sent as a four character hex number.
 The check-sum is created by adding the byte values of each of the sixty four data bytes that makeup the data packed.
 The end of the packet is terminated by a single "<" character followed by a carriage return character.
 The data packet upload sequence is repeated untill all data has been sent to the MV4th16 system.
 Note that block data uploads must send sixteen data packets per block.
 If the upload data does not fill the entire last block the protocol requires that the upload host pad the last block by sending enough data packets to fill the last block.
 When the data being uploaded contains Forth source code the padding should be done withspace characters.
 After the last data packet is sent the MV4th16 system will respond with "OK" instead of the send next packet prompt..
 If an error occurs during the upload the Forth system will respond with a line of text that ends in a question mark "?" character.